-The evolution of health care is changing the way we handle patient records, write prescriptions, bill for services, work with physicians, hospitals and DMEs, etc. As if all of this weren’t stressful enough, the Office of the Inspector General (OIG) is watching and commanding total compliance with applicable rules and regulations.
+Here is why you need it.
+The evolution of health care is changing the way we handle patient records, write prescriptions, bill for services, and work with physicians, hospitals and suppliers.
+As if all of this were not stressful enough, the Office of the Inspector General (OIG) is watching and commanding total compliance with current rules and regulations.

 Lack of knowledge won't hold up in a federal audit.

-Medicare and Medicaid have expanded audit contractor programs to squash fraud and waste.
-RAC/ZPIC or other contractors have been authorized by Medicare to come in to your office and request dozens, even hundreds of claims, with little notice and you must comply.
+Medicare and Medicaid have expanded audit contractor programs to squash fraud, waste, and abuse.
+RACs, ZPICs and other contractors have been authorized by the Centers for Medicare & Medicaid Services to come in to your office and request dozens, even hundreds of claims, with little or no notice.
 Remember, even honest mistakes can trigger an audit.

 Don't be intimidated.